HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/opentelemetry_integration/index.md

 ```

 **Important Configuration Notes:**

+!!!warning "Production Deployment"
+    This is a basic configuration for testing purposes only.
+For production use, implement proper security controls, monitoring, and high availability patterns as documented in the [OpenTelemetry Collector documentation](https://opentelemetry.io/docs/collector/).

 - Update the `otlp.endpoint` with your actual backend endpoint (Grafana Tempo, Elastic APM, etc.)
 - For Grafana setup, you can use Grafana Tempo for traces and Prometheus for metrics